-4.5 Model Evaluation Metrics
+4.5.
+Model Evaluation Metrics

-A model evaluation metric is a criterium by which the performance of a model can be measured.
-The performance of an IDS model can be evaluated based on its ability to classify network traffic into the correct type.
-Most of the IDS works used three of those metrics, namely; classification accuracy, detection rate (DR), and false alarm rate (FAR) [26].
-Similarly, in this work, these metrics are adopted in addition to computational time.
+This is a criterion by which the performance of a model can be assessed.
+The performance of an IDS model can be measured based on its ability to correctly classify network traffic as anomaly or normal.
+Most of the existing IDS works used either some or all of the following three metrics: classification accuracy, detection rate (DR), and false alarm rate (FAR) [26].
+Similarly, in this work, the same metrics are adopted in addition to computational time.
 Confusion Matrix and the metrics are explained below.
-The Confusion matrix in itself is not a performance measure per se, but because all the evaluation metrics used in this work (bar time) are based on the Confusion Matrix and the numbers inside it, we see it important to explain it.
+The Confusion matrix in itself is not a performance measure per se, but because all the evaluation metrics used in this work (except for computational time) are based on the Confusion Matrix, we deemed it important to explain it.